Open Scholarship - Resources

 Links to other organisations

-Australian Open Access Support Group (AOASG) The Australian Open Access Support Group (AOASG) exists to:
+Australian Open Access Support Group (AOASG) and its blog.
+The Australian Open Access Support Group (AOASG) exists to:

 Provide an advocacy voice for open access to research in Australia.